Kqpa/zeesh/README.md

 - ## Dependencies
     - git (for updates)
-    - zsh (recommend shell)
+    - zsh (recommended shell)

 - ## Installation

-    - **1**: Clone the git repository in any path you'd like, although i suggest your home directory.
+    - **1**: Clone the repository in any path you'd like, although i suggest your home directory.

-    - **2**: Open the `.main.sh` file and set your directory to the `$DIRECTORY` variable.
+    - **2**: Open the `.main.sh` file and set the `$DIRECTORY` variable to the path you cloned the repository to.
 For example, if you cloned the repository inside your home directory, you would set it to:
         ```sh
         DIRECTORY=".shell-scripts/commands"
         ```

-    - **3**: Open your `.shellrc` file with your desired editor and source the `.shell-scripts` directory.
+    - **3**: Open your `.shellrc` and source the `.main.sh` file.
 For example, if you cloned the repository to your home directory and you're using `zsh` as your shell, you'd edit your `.zshrc` and add:
         ```sh
         source ~/.shell-scripts/.main.sh
         ```